angular/angular/aio/content/guide/updating.md

 # Keeping your Angular projects up-to-date

 Just like Web and the entire web ecosystem, Angular is continuously improving.
-Angular balances continuous improvement with a strong focus on stability and making updates easy.
+Angular balances continuous improvement with a strong focus on stability and making updates straightforward.
 Keeping your Angular application up-to-date enables you to take advantage of leading-edge new features, as well as optimizations and bug fixes.

 This document contains information and resources to help you keep your Angular applications and libraries up-to-date.